marek22k/crazytrace-test/README.md

 crazytrace is a network simulation program that can be used to see how different ping and traceroute implementations react when the sender address is different than expected.

+## And what the hell does crazytrace do now?
+Simply explained.

+When a network packet is used, it passes through several devices (also known as routers) on its journey to its destination.
+There are "traceroute" programs to determine these devices and thus the path that the packet takes.
+These usually query the path several times.
+What would happen if a certain device has two addresses on this path with which it responds?
+To see how the programs behave in this case, crazytrace simulates such a device (or several, depending on the configuration).
+This is achieved by creating a virtual Ethernet adapter behind which the simulated device or the simulated devices are located.

 ## Building

 See [BUILDING.md](BUILDING.md).